nodejs/node/doc/api/http.md

     (`'data'` will not be emitted at all if the response body is empty, for instance, in most redirects)
   * `'end'` on the `res` object
+* `'error'` if the server response is received while still writing to request.
 * `'close'`

+Note that `response` can be emitted even before the client request has been ended (`end()`).
+If the client is still writing after `response` an `ECONNRESET` error might also be emitted.

 In the case of a connection error, the following events will be emitted: